PromyLOPh/crocoite/doc/develop.rst

 Development
 -----------

-Generally crocoite provides reasonable defaults for Google Chrome via its `devtools module`_.
+Generally crocoite provides reasonable defaults for Google Chrome via :py:mod:`crocoite.devtools`.
 When debugging this software it might be necessary to open a non-headless instance of the browser by running

 .. code:: bash

    google-chrome-stable --remote-debugging-port=9222 --auto-open-devtools-for-tabs

-and then passing the option ``--browser=http://localhost:9222`` to ``crocoite-grab``.
+and then passing the option :option:`--browser=http://localhost:9222` to :program:`crocoite-single`.
 This allows human intervention through the browser’s builtin console.

-.. _devtools module: crocoite/devtools.py

 Release guide
 ^^^^^^^^^^^^^